bingoohuang/gurl/README.md

 The name of the HTTP method comes right before the URL argument:

-	$ bat DELETE example.org/todos/7
+	$ gurl DELETE example.org/todos/7

 which looks similar to the actual Request-Line that is sent:

 DELETE /todos/7 HTTP/1.1

-When the METHOD argument is omitted from the command, bat defaults to either GET (if there is no request data) or POST ( with request data).
+When the METHOD argument is omitted from the command, gurl defaults to either GET (if there is no request data) or POST ( with request data).

 ## Request URL

-The only information bat needs to perform a request is a URL.
-The default scheme is, somewhat unsurprisingly, http://, and can be omitted from the argument – `bat example.org` works just fine.
+The only information gurl needs to perform a request is a URL.
+The default scheme is, somewhat unsurprisingly, http://, and can be omitted from the argument – `gurl example.org` works just fine.

 Additionally, curl-like shorthand for localhost is supported.
 This means that, for example :3000 would expand to http://localhost:3000 If the port is omitted, then port 80 is assumed.

-	$ bat :/foo
+	$ gurl :/foo

 	GET /foo HTTP/1.1
 	Host: localhost

-	$ bat :3000/bar
+	$ gurl :3000/bar

 	GET /bar HTTP/1.1
 	Host: localhost:3000

-	$ bat :
+	$ gurl :

 	GET / HTTP/1.1
 	Host: localhost

 If you find yourself manually constructing URLs with query string parameters on the terminal, you may appreciate the `param=value` syntax for appending URL parameters so that you don't have to worry about escaping the & separators.
-To search for bat on Google Images you could use this command:
+To search for gurl on Google Images you could use this command:

-	$ bat GET www.google.com search=bat tbm=isch
+	$ gurl GET www.google.com search=gurl tbm=isch

-	GET /?search=bat&tbm=isch HTTP/1.1
+	GET /?search=gurl&tbm=isch HTTP/1.1

 ## Request Items